 Atom Probe Tomography

 The Atom Probe Tomography Group focuses on applying this burgeoning microscopy and microanalysis technique to a wide range of advanced materials, with an emphasis on correlating the information gleaned from APT with other experimental and computational techniques.
-The group has strong ties with numerous groups within MPIE, in particular with Mechanism-based Alloy Design, Alloys for Additive Manufacturing, Materials Science of Mechanical Contacts, High-entropy alloys, Computational Phase Studies and the independent Nanoanalytics and Interfaces research group.
+The group has strong ties with numerous groups within MPIE, in particular with Mechanism-based Alloy Design, Materials Science of Additive Manufacturing, Materials Science of Mechanical Contacts, High-entropy alloys, Computational Phase Studies and the independent Nanoanalytics and Interfaces research group.

 The Research Group for Atom Probe Tomography at the Max-Planck-Institut für Eisenforschung was established following the installation of a Local Electrode Atom Probe Cameca LEAP 3000X HR in 2009.
 In August 2015, a second instrument, a LEAP 5000 XS was the first of its kind installed in the world, followed in February by a LEAP 5000 XR.
 Their wide field-of-view, increased detection efficiency and new generation of UV lasers has already allowed a broadening of the range of application of the technique.
 These instruments are complemented by two FEI Helios Dual Beam SEM/FIB (600/600i) and a FEI Helios PFIB.